cwoac/IVFDF2021/index.md

 list_title: News
 ---
 ![IVFDF2021 Logo](assets/logo_large.png)
 Welcome to IVFDF 2021!
-This year, for obvious reasons, we’re trying out a new format and bringing you an online festival weekend.
+This year your hosts are the [Bristol University Folk Society](https://bristolfolksoc.com/) and for obvious reasons, we’re trying out a new format and bringing you an online festival weekend.
 Join us throughout the weekend of **Feb 19th-21st** when we’ll have lots of exciting music and activities for you to enjoy.
 We hope to bring you some of the amazing IVFDF spirit we love.